TryDotAtwo/ruBERT-ruLaw/README.md

 ## Results

-[Placeholder: Evaluation results will be added here once testing is complete.
-Preliminary tests show improvements in Top-1 MLM accuracy over base RuBERT by ~5-10% on legal texts.]
+[Placeholder: Evaluation results will be added here once testing is complete]

 ### TensorBoard Graphs